kaunfell/To-Do-List/README.md

 ![To Do List](./src/assets/to-do-list-react-blue.png)

-This project is about testing and building React app
+This project was about testing and building React app

 ## $\textsf{\color{#48A6A7}{Features:}}$

 - Add chores and track them, delete and set status 'done'
-- Set goal time and track time with the stop watch timer. <br>
+- Set goal time and track it with the stopwatch. <br>
-  Resetting the timer will not reset whole time progress
+  Resetting the timer will not reset the whole time progress
 - Choose color themes

 ## $\textsf{\color{#48A6A7}{Things to add:}}$